Architectural Review Committee Checklist

 As a matter of state and federal public policy, there are various types of residential care facilities that will or must be treated as residential uses of property.
 While an association may contend that the use violates a CC&R prohibition against any business use, statues and court decisions have ruled otherwise.
 Attempts to enforce covenants that would prohibit group homes for persons with disabilities is considered a violation of the federal Fair Housing Amendments Act (42 U.S.C. §3604(f)(1).
 Several California statutes expressly hold that certain types of group homes are considered residential uses of property despite CC&R prohibitions against business uses.
 Covenants that would prohibit family day care homes for children permitted by the law are declared to be void (H&S Code §1597.40).
 “Residential facilities” for six or fewer persons under the Community Care Facilities Act that provide 24-hour nonmedical care to adults or children “in need of personal services, supervision, or assistance essential for sustaining the activities of daily living or for the protection of the individual in an assisted living environment” are encouraged (H&S Code §1502).
 Residential facilities are also considered residential use of property even if a recorded covenant may provide otherwise (H&S Code §§1566.3 & 1566.5).

-On an annual basis, an association manager must disclose to each association board, (a) whether or not the manager is “certified,” as defined in the statute, (b) the name, address, and telephone number of the professional association that certified the manager, the date the manager was certified, and the status of the certification, (c) the location of the manager’s primary office, (d) whether the fidelity insurance of the manager or the manager’s employer covers the current year’s operating and reserve funds of the association, and (e) whether the manager possesses an active real estate license.
-This does not preclude a manager from disclosing the information required by CC §5375.
+On an annual basis, an association manager must disclose to each association board, (a) whether or not the manager is “certified,” as defined in the statute, (b) the name, address, and telephone number of the professional association that certified the manager, the date the manager was certified, and the status of the certification, (c) the location of the manager’s primary office, (d) whether the fidelity insurance of the manager or the manager’s employer covers the current year’s operating and reserve funds of the association, and (e) whether the manager possesses an active real estate license, (f) disclose information required in Section 5375 of the Civil Code, (g) Whether or not the common interest development manager receives a referral fee or other monetary benefit from a third-party provider distributing documents pursuant to Section 5300 of the Civil Code, (h) An affirmative written acknowledgment that the disclosure provided to a member or potential member pursuant to Sections 4528 and 5300 of the Civil Code, and all documents provided thereunder, are the property of the association and not its managing agent or the agent’s managing firm.
 See statute for more details.
 [B&P Code §11504]

 It is an unfair business practice for a manager or management company to hold oneself as “certified” without meeting the requirements of B&P Code §11504, to state or advertise that the person is certified, registered, or licensed by a governmental agency to perform the functions of a certified common interest development manager, to state or advertise a registration or license number, unless the license or registration is specified by a statute, regulation, or ordinance, or to fail to disclose or misrepresent any item to be disclosed under B&P Code §11504.
 [B&P Code §11505]